aoberoi/buddytok/README.md

 it syncrhonized as those users' state changes.
 A **remote user** is the representation of another user and its state.
 This list of remote users is called the **buddy list**.

-A **local user** is the user who using the application at an individual client.
-While a the remote user representation of a user may only expose what is essential for all the other clients to know in order to service the rest of the application, the local user may have more details.
-One example is that a user who has invited another user to a chat and is waiting for the invitation to be accepted and a user who is actively chatting both appear identital in their remote user representation on other clients: unavailable.
+A **local user** is the user who is using the application at an individual client.
+While a remote user representation of a user may only expose what is essential for all the other clients to know in order to service the rest of the application, the local user representation of the same user may have more details.
+One example is a user who has invited another user to a chat and is waiting for the invitation to be accepted and a user who is actively chatting both appear identital in their remote user representation on other clients (unavailable) while being in two different states in their local user representation (outgoingInvitePending and chatting, respectively).

 With the state of each remote user visible in the buddy list, the actual service that the rest of the application uses that information for is to conduct one-to-one chats.
-These chats start off as an **invitation** from one user to another.
+These chats begin as an **invitation** from one user to another.
+The client who is creating the invitation is in charge of creating the new chat by requesting it from the server.
 At the time an invitation is created, another OpenTok session needs to be created for the video streaming of the chat.
-The client who is creating the invitation is in charge of creating the new chat by requesting it from the server.
 The **chat** contains the OpenTok session ID, API Key, and token for a user that is communicating with another user.
 Once the invitation is accepted, the invited user must also request the same chat from the server, and the server response will contain the same chat information but with a unique token.